dogecv/DogeCV/README.md

 ```
 and resync the project.
 6. In the left hand side project explorer in Android Studio, right-click **TeamCode**, and click on **Open Module Settings**.
-7. A **Project Struture** dialog should come up.
+7. A **Project Structure** dialog should come up.
 Click the **Dependencies** tab.
 8. Click the green plus sign on the right hand side, then **Module dependency**, and then **:openCVLibrary3**, then press OK.
 9. Repeat step 8, except substitute **:openCVLibrary3** with **:DogeCV**.
 10. Click **OK** to exit the **Project Structure** dialog.

 # Detectors Status
-- **Gold Align Detecotr** - Implemented.
+- **Gold Align Detector** - Implemented.
 Unstable (Memory Leak)
-- **Sampling Detecotr** - Implemented.
+- **Sampling Detector** - Implemented.
 Stable.
-Not Competetion Ready.
+Not Competition Ready.
 - **Gold Detector** - Implemented Base (Needs more).Stable.
-Not Cmpetetion Ready.
+Not Competition Ready.
 - **Silver Detector** - Implemented Base (Needs more).Stable.
-Not Cmpetetion Ready.
+Not Competition Ready.
 - **MultiMineral Detector** - Not Yet Implemented
 **See Wiki For More Info

 ## FAQ
 - **If I use dogeCV can I still use Vuforia?**
-    With the 2018 edition of DogeCV we have enabled the option to use Vuforia and DogeCV at the same time, while using the same camera nad viewing both data on the RC at the same time!
+    With the 2018 edition of DogeCV we have enabled the option to use Vuforia and DogeCV at the same time, while using the same camera and viewing both data on the RC at the same time!
 This is done by using DogeCV's Vuforia class `DogeForia`.
 See more in the wiki.
     (Current Unstable)
-- **Can I still use classic OpenCV**
+- **Can I still use classic OpenCV?**
     Yes!
 We want teams to use DogeCV to learn about vision and start to create their own vision systems.
 That's why OpenCV is open in all layers of DogeCV, and we keep the classic OpenCVPipepline introduced in the EnderCV lib.
-- **`Dogeforia` is getting import errors**
+- **`Dogeforia` is getting import errors:**
     This is a current bug that I am investigating, for right now simply move the Dogeforia class to your `TeamCode` package.

 ## Changelogs
+**2018.2**:
+ - Added `HoughSilverDetector`: intended for slighter slower but more precise silver mineral classification.
+Works nicely.
+ - Added JavaDocs and in-depths comments on most detectors, scorers, and filters
+ - Changed `DogeCVScorer` input from MatOfPoint to Mat in order to facilitate more diverse scoring methods
+ - Detectors now have a seperate `displayMat` as opposed to a `workingMat`; one is for detection work, the other is for displaying the results
+ - Added `SilverExample` OpMode for demonstrating silver detector use
+ - Added `HoughSilverExample` OpMode for demonstrating Hough transform-based silver detector use
+ - Gold Align Detector now has `setAlignSettings(int offset, int width)` function to set parameters
+ - Updated `SamplingOrderDetector` to choose top two silver minerals instead of all
+ - Ported `GenericDetector` to using `DogeCVDetector`
+ - Ported `BlankDetector` to using `DogeCVDetector`
+ - Added `updateSettings` to `LeviColorFilter`
+ - Corrected typos within this `README`
+ - Added an experimental `WHITE` option to `LeviColorFilter`
+ - Cleaned up detectors and filters

 **2018.1**:
  - Added `HSVRangeFilter` that uses classic `lower` and `upper` HSV ranges
  - `HSVColorFilter` now devides the range by 2 on each side of the perfect color value.
 (Now range acts as expected) (Issue #9)
  - Added `SilverDetector` (Same as Gold but for silver)
  - Moved `SamplingOrderDetector` to use `HSVRangeFilter` for silver
- - Tuned Sampling (Still not competetion ready)
+ - Tuned Sampling (Still not competition ready)
  - Cleaned up `Dogeforia` handling per suggestions of "@BillTheCat123 | Mentor | 3763" on FTC Discord
  - Fixed Gradle import issues of `:FTCRobotController` with `Dogeforia` class.
 (Issue #8)
  - Cleaned up Gradle Build files to lessen import errors